 Why Support Us Now?
 The faith-based media landscape is shrinking.
 “Fake news” and alternative facts proliferate.
 There is an overwhelming amount of news content readily available online.
 Help us continue to be a trusted, independent source of faith-based journalism in your life and the lives of others.

 "Christian Courier is a forward-looking periodical that sees Christ’s redemption extending to all of life.
 Whether the story is overseas persecution, the migrant crisis in Europe, aboriginal issues or the larger Canadian church, CC is there to cover it with thoughtful, Christ-centred analysis."

-— Dr. David Koyzis, professor, Redeemer University College
+— Dr. David Koyzis, author

 "I greatly appreciate Christian Courier, an independent Christian publication with a vital role in our circle (society).
 With the younger generation at the helm, it gives me hope and courage, their enthusiasm, ideas and energies making a difference."

 "The paper has a lustre that is fresh and serious, but also joyful. "